 7. Send the Guests Home With Leftover Soup

-Unless you want to eat soup for a few days, you might want to pack it and send it with the guests to eat for lunch the next day.
+Unless you want to eat soup for a few days, you should pack it and send it with the guests to eat for lunch the next day.

 8. Make It A Potluck

-Well, this tip seems like out of order perhaps it should be the tip number one but here it is last but not least.
+Perhaps this tip should be tip number one, but here it is, last but not least.

-Ask the guests to bring their favorite soup to the party whether it is homemade or straight from the store.
-You might want to have a sign up sheet so you don’t end up with several pots full of the same kind of soup.
+Ask the guests to bring their favorite soup to the party, homemade or straight from the store.
+You should have a sign-up sheet, so you don’t end up with several pots of the same kind of soup.

 9. Soup Party Invitations

 Soup’s On!
-Yes it is and this potluck will be delicious!
-More info on the soup party invitation.
+Yes, it is, and this potluck will be delicious!
+Take a look at this fun soup party invitation.